Data Structures#

 None of these attributes are required and custom attributes can be seamlessly added.

-provide a view on the unique (shared) storage in Data
+provide a view on the unique (shared) storage in Data, such that

 objects.